redrathnure/armbian-mkspi/README.md

 * [MKS SKIPR](https://github.com/makerbase-mks/MKS-SKIPR) - fully supported
 * QIDI X-4 and X-6 Mainboards (made by MKS for X-Plus 3 and X-Max 3) - partially supported.
 See [FreeQIDI](https://github.com/Phil1988/FreeQIDI) and https://github.com/redrathnure/armbian-mkspi/issues/21 for more details.

-MKS IPS50 LCD - works starting from `0.3.1-24.2.0-trunk` version.
+MKS IPS50 LCD (with native 800x480 resolution) - supported starting from `0.3.1-24.2.0-trunk` version.
+The screen must be connected before system boot.
+External monitors via HDMI - supported if sreen provides valid EDID data.
+In the case of non-standard resolutions, the functionality may be broken.

-A `build-essential` and kernel header packages are preinstalled starting from `0.3.2-24.2.0-trunk` version.
-It should simplify Klipper installation and building custom kernel modules (e.g. WIFI modules like [RTL8188GU (RTL8710B)](https://github.com/McMCCRU/rtl8188gu) one).
+Starting with `0.3.2-24.2.0-trunk', a `build-essential' and kernel header package are bundled into the image.
+It should simplify Klipper installation and custom kernel module building (e.g. WIFI modules like [RTL8188GU (RTL8710B)](https://github.com/McMCCRU/rtl8188gu) one).

+When the board boots from EMMC card and ADXL345 sensor is connected (SPI bus), [MKSPI-TS35 TFT display may not work (white screen)](https://github.com/makerbase-mks/MKS-PI/issues/14).
+Possible ~~solutions~~ workarounds:
+ * boot from microSD card
+ * short ADXL345 cables and reduce MKSPI-TS35 SPI bus clock speed
+ * connect accelerometer sensor via USB, toolhead or any other "non SPI0" interface
+ * connect ADXL345 board only when it's needed
+ * use HDMI-connected display

-Images should be ready for a daily usage.
-Everything seem to be workes, however please pay attantion:
+The images should be ready for use on a daily basis.
+However, please note the following:

-1. Only Ubuntu builds are actively tested (use Debian ones for your own risk)
+1. Only latest LTS Ubuntu images are actively tested.
+Please use the Debian ones at your own risk.
-2. Some bugs may appear from time to time.
-Especially it related to edge builds (based on edge 6.x kernel).
-Please check [release page](https://github.com/redrathnure/armbian-mkspi/releases) for more details.
+2. Bugs may appear from time to time.
+Especially it related to edge images.
+Please check [release page](https://github.com/redrathnure/armbian-mkspi/releases) for more details and feel free [to report an issue](https://github.com/redrathnure/armbian-mkspi/issues).
-3. Please double check a [How to Configure CAN Bus](#how-to-configure-can-bus) section if you use [BTT EBB36](https://github.com/bigtreetech/EBB) or similar CAN toolhead
+3. Please double check a [How to Configure CAN Bus](#how-to-configure-can-bus) section  if you are using the [BTT EBB36](https://github.com/bigtreetech/EBB) or similar CAN toolhead

 ### ADXL345/SPI Usage